SEO 2.0 Reality Check: What Works?

 5. Google is a dangerous monopoly and you have to find ways to get traffic from elsewhere.
 Yes you do.
 Every now and then Google threatens whole industries.

 9. Dofollow works to get plenty of comments.
-My SEO blog has thousands of them now.
-The long term participation of users is gained by other means though.
+My SEO blog got thousands of them in the early days.

 I can clearly differentiate between fake “give me a link” commenters and the truly engaged ones.

 Over the years “manual spam” has forced me to use plugins and moderation so that only those genuinely participating get a link.

 10. Twitter can be huge.
 Some things have turned even better than I thought and others have appeared that I haven’t foreseen at all.

 The success of Twitter and the usefulness of this simple app have blown my mind.
 It can even drive traffic when you go viral.

 I got more than 500 targeted visitors from Twitter for my post on short URL services thanks to a few people tweeting it.

 They were just a few tweets from my online friends and a few more viral retweets by power accounts and their followers.

 11. Trust can be built online.
 I got many big clients through and by people I’ve “met” only virtually due to my blogging and social media engagement.

 People who I have never met in real life trust my expertise and recommend me to other people.